kineticsquid/pass-docker/README.md

 # Instructions

 These instructions are for starting PASS with `docker-compose`.
 If you have Docker already installed and want to start up the demo ASAP, jump to [starting Docker](#start).
+Documentation related to supporting runtime environments for different institutions is [here](INSTITUTIONS.md).

 <h2><a id="prereq" href="#prereq">Prerequisites</a></h2>